renemoll/notes_on/test_driven_development_for_embedded_c/README.md

 Term            | Definition
 |---------------|------------------------------------------|
 Test-case		| Code testing a specific behaviour of a module (code under test).
-It follows the common phases (TODO: ref).
+It follows the common phases.
 Test-fixture	| A way to re-use code over multiple test-cases to place the code under test in a specific state.
+Test double     | A piece of code impersonating a function/module/data/... on which the code under test depends on.
+Test stub | Provides input to the code under test via its return values, which may be hard-coded or configured in a test-case.
+Test spy | Captures data passed from the code under test through function calls on the spy.
+Mock object | Verifies the behaviour of the code under test by checking function calls, parameters passed, function call order and by returning configurable values.
+Fake object | A simplified implementation of the actual production code.
+Dummy object | An empty module/function/object used to satisfy the compiler/linker/runtime.

 ## Way of working